 People can either make or break your success.
 By including them in your habit change plan, you can get assistance whenever you’re feeling tempted or weak.

-Here are a few strategies for creating a dynamic support system.
+Here are a few strategies for creating a dynamic support system to help in changing bad habits.

 Strategy #15: Keep an Accountability Journal